juretta/spy/README.md

 Spy
 ===

-Spy is a compact file system watcher for Mac OS X using the [File System Events API](https://developer.apple.com/library/mac/#documentation/Darwin/Conceptual/FSEvents_ProgGuide/Introduction/Introduction.html) via [hfsevents](https://github.com/luite/hfsevents).
+Spy is a compact file system watcher for Mac OS X and Linux (Note: Should work on Windows but is currently untested).

 Usage